erik1066/pop-os-setup/README.md

 # Pop!\_OS 18.04 Setup for Web Developers

-This repository contains instructions to set up [Pop!\_OS](https://system76.com/pop) for developing software in Go, C# (.NET Core), Java, Python, and NodeJS, as well as web front-ends in React.
+This repository contains instructions to set up [Pop!\_OS](https://system76.com/pop) for developing software in Go, Rust, C# (.NET Core), Java, Python, and NodeJS, as well as web front-ends in React.
 The steps below should also work for Ubuntu and most Ubuntu-based Linux distributions.

 ![Pop!_OS desktop screenshot with various developer tools displayed and the Arc Dark theme](images/screenshot01.png "Pop!_OS desktop screenshot with various developer tools displayed and the Arc Dark theme")